-Interval Description А The normal bearing scanning interval of about 24 inches (61 centimeters), depending on the transducer spacing. В A distance of about 12 inches (30.48 centimeters) before a given wheel. С The distance between wheels that doesn't fall within interval-B.
+Interval Description A The normal bearing scanning interval of about 24 inches (61 centimeters), depending on the transducer spacing. В A distance of about 16 inches (40.6 centimeters) before a given wheel. С The distance between wheels that doesn't fall within interval-B.

-I.2 Scanning Process
+F.2 Scanning Process

 Interval-A is the normal bearing scanning interval.
-Interval-B is an extension of interval-A.
+Interval-B is an extension of interval-A. The greatest value read in either of these two intervals is recorded as the temperature for the axle.
+This value is checked for alarm levels in the same manner that scanned bearing temperatures are normally handled.